 They're throwing grenades.

-They're fucking shooting people with paintballs.
+They're fucking shooting people with paintballs, but we're in here.

 After they got tear gassed, they decided to retreat, and some of them went to look for Nancy Pelosi at the House of Representatives.

-Stack 2 indicated a plan to enter the Capitol even earlier, when between 2 and 2.30, a member of the group heard that people had breached the Capitol and replied, quote, Now we're talking.
+When between 2 and 2.30, a member of the group heard that people had breached the Capitol and replied, quote, now we're talking.

 That's what I came here for.

-Suspiciously absent from the conversation is being motivated by a concern about Ashley Babbitt getting shot, which also hadn't happened yet.
+Suspiciously absent from the conversation, is being motivated by a concern about Ashley Babbitt getting shot, which also hadn't happened yet.

 They didn't actually make it into the Capitol until after the shooting, but their actions and words prior to entrance make it very clear what they were doing and why they were doing it.